lucacros/2324_Projet2A_PedaleGuitare/README.md

 ## 🔧 Which programming language ?

-After trying to code an IN/OUT audio in C/C++ with the "portaudio" library, I was pushed by my professor on the Faust language way...
+Trying to code an IN/OUT audio in C/C++ seems difficult for a complex effect, I was pushed by my professor on the Faust language way...
 Create or reuse the existing effects?
 We will see

 ### 🔊 FAUST